flecoqui/CognitiveServices/SpeechToTextUWPSampleApp/README.md

 Overview
 --------------
+This sample application can use the following Cognitive Services:
+- Microsoft Speech API or Bing Speech services: documentation is available [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/home)
+- Custom Speech service: the documentation is available [here](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-speech-service/cognitive-services-custom-speech-home)
+- Speech Service (Preview): the documentation is available [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/)

+Those 3 services are accesible through:

+- a REST API for the Speech-To-Text described [here](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech/getstarted/getstartedrest?tabs=Powershell)

+- a WebSocket protocol for the Speech-To-Text described [here](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech/api-reference-rest/websocketprotocol)
+- a REST API for the Text-To-Speech described [here](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech/API-Reference-REST/BingVoiceOutput)

 This Speech-To-Text and Text-To-Speech UWP Sample Application  can:

 - **Record**: record spoken audio into a WAV file,
 - **Play**: play the WAV files stored on the local disk,
 - **Convert WAV file**: Convert the WAV file to text with Cognitive Services,
 - **Convert live audio**: Convert live audio to text with Cognitive Services, the audio buffer is sent to Cogntive Services at the end of the recording session.
-- **Convert continuously live audio**: Convert continuously live audio to text with Cognitive Services, in that case, the audio buffers are sent to Cognitive Services if the audio level is sufficient during a configurable period.
+- **Convert continuously live audio**: Convert continuously live audio to text with Cognitive Services using the conversation mode only available through the WebSocket API.
-- **Convert Text**: Convert a text into a WAV stream associated with the current language,
+- **Convert Text**: Convert a text into a WAV stream associated with the current language (Text-To-Speech),

 The spoken audio is recorded into a WAV file in the following format: